agdturner/mxg/README.md

 ## User/Contributor Guide
-MXG is being developed to support research and save MESMER users time in creating MESMER XML and in visualising MESMER data and compiling information into reports and other data sets.
+- MXG aims to support MESMER users in preparing MESMER input data, and converting MESMER output data into useful forms.
-Any XML that is created should be checked.
+- Any XML that is created by MXG should be checked.
-There is currently no undo button.
+- There is currently no undo button.
-Loading a MESMER file will lose any changes not yet saved.
+- Loading a MESMER file will lose any changes not yet saved.
-There is much about MGX that can be improved.
-Please test and report issues and comment on issues to help guide development.
+- There is much about MGX that can be improved.
+Please test it, report and comment on issues to help with development.
+- To report an issue you will need a GitHub account.
+[Please follow this link to check for issues and report them.](https://github.com/MESMER-kinetics/mxg/issues)

-There is a Developer Guide below with set up instructions.
+There is a [Developer Guide](#developer-guide) below with set up instructions.
 To contribute, please use the following workflow:
 1. Fork the repository.
-2. Create an issue or comment on an issue to let others know you are working on that.
+2. Create and comment on an issue to let others know you are working on it.
-3. Make changes to your fork.
+3. Test changes to your fork.
 4. Submit a pull request linking to the issue.

 ## Development RoadMap
 - Version 1.0
-  - Support selection of a molecule property to add (In Version 0.11 only loaded molecule properties can be changed.
-What is wanted is like what has been implemented for Control CalcMethod).
-  - Support the specification (addition and deletion) of reactions.
+  - Version 0.15 is released as a beta test version.
+  - The developer community aims to address and consider what to do about all reported issues that are faults.
+Fixed faults will result in a new beta version for testing.
+  - There is currently no timeline for completing testing and releasing this version.
+- Cadence is likely to align with MESMER releases.
+- Submitted issues that are feature requests rather than faults will guide the development of roadmaps for future versions.

 ## Developer Guide
-- This section contains instructions for setting up a development environment, and compiling and deploying new versions and provides some trouble shooting hints.
+- This section is a guide to compiling and deploying a new versions of MXG, and provides some trouble shooting hints.
-- [Microsoft Visual Studio Code](https://code.visualstudio.com/) is suggested as a development environment, but other development environments are available...
+- [Microsoft Visual Studio Code](https://code.visualstudio.com/) is suggested as a development environment.

 ### Set Up
 - Install the latest LTS release of [Node](https://nodejs.org/)
   - Current development is tested with Node 20.11.1
-- Fork/clone this repository.
+- Fork and clone this repository.
 - cd into the repository
 - Install dependencies:
 `npm install`
-  - Some dependencies depend on other packages and the installation may tak a few minutes.
+  - Some dependencies have a cascade of other dependencies which should all be drawn in.
+Installation may tak a few minutes.
-    - The install command should install all the dependencies.

 ### Compile
 - To compile (transpile using the installed [typescript Node Package](https://www.npmjs.com/package/typescript)) run: